Body Lift Installation Instructions

 2nd gen 4Runner Body mount bushing detail

 On the Toyota pickup, Tacoma and 4Runner kits, there are typically two smaller bushings for the front under the radiator.
 Then 4 or 8 larger bushings for the remainder of the cab/body.
 Pickup beds typically have no bushings or at most a scrap of rubber or plastic.
 You can eliminate or re-use the original rubber or if you want to replace that material, use a scrap of inner tube rubber or some plastic milk bottle cut into a disc with a hole in the center.
-Or we also have available a limited supply of round polyurethane washers, approx. 1/16" thick for US$1.00/ea.
-You can use 1 or 2 washers per bed mount location.
-Contact us for details.
+Or we also have available round polyurethane washers (item: Pb), they can be fit in between the bed and frame to replace the original rubber pieces.

 Unlike with poly suspension bushings, therre's no need to apply any lubrication to the body mount bushings to prevent squeaking.
 As there's no relative motion of the body across the body mount bushings, squeaks should not be an issue, so no need for grease.